ThomPetrus/499-Individual-GitHub-Excercise/README.md

-# 499-Individual-GitHub-Excercise
+# 499-Individual-GitHub-Exercise
-A repository containing the individual github excercise for COSC 499
+A repository containing the individual github exercise for COSC 499